+personal

-personal Back-end name: personal
+Back-end name: personal

-Purpose: search directory entries among users' personal contacts unique_column is not configurable, its value is always id.
+Purpose: search directory entries among users' personal contacts

 You should only have one source of type personal, because only one will be used to list personal contacts.
 The personal backend needs a working Consul installation.
 This backend works with the personal service, which allows users to add personal contacts.